 Enhancing Absorption Through Diet

-How you combine foods affects mineral uptake.
-Pair plant sources with animal proteins for better absorption.
-Dairy products can boost uptake from grains and legumes.
+How you combine foods significantly affects zinc uptake.
+Pair plant-based zinc sources with animal proteins for better absorption.
+Dairy products can also boost zinc uptake from grains and legumes.
+The adult recommended daily allowance is 8mg for women and 11mg for men—achievable through diverse whole-food choices without over-relying on supplements.

 Lifestyle Adjustments and Healthcare Guidance